Acupuncture Health Solutions

 How should I prepare for treatment?

 Wear comfortable and loose clothing.
 Have a light meal but do not consume any alcoholic beverages before treatments.
 Remember to tell your practitioner all of your medications and any physical or mental conditions.
-If possible, bring a
+If possible, bring alist of all medications to your session.

 Frequently Asked Quesitons